-For information on the Doctor of Nursing Practice refer to the Nursing De partment (/ archive/graduate/nurs sing/) section of this catalog.
+For information on the Doctor of Nursing Practice, refer to the Nursing Department (/catalog/graduate/nursing/) section of this catalog.

 Advanced Standing Credit for Students Enrolling in a Doctoral Professional Practice Program

 A limit of 24 hours of advanced standing credit may be granted to a doctoral student with a previous master's degree in a related field of study.
 The graduate program coordinator will determine whether the 24 hours should be granted when the student applies for admission to the program.
 Technically, this is not transfer credit and does apply to any of the limits listed below.